How to Make Homemade Country Wines

 This article goes over the basic winemaking process so that you can apply it to any recipe you would like to try.
-In order to make a successful country wine, you’ll also need to know a bit about ingredients and equipment so that you can plan ahead for your project.
+To make a successful country wine, you’ll also need to know a bit about ingredients and equipment to plan for your project.

 Choosing Ingredients for Country Wines

-Fruit or Flavoring – The sky’s the limit when choosing fruit or flavorings for country wines.
-Literally anything growing in the garden will work, but fruits and flowers tend to make the best tasting country wines.
-Still, they’re commonly made with vegetables including parsnips or beets, or with green herbs like parsley.
+Fruit or Flavoring The sky’s the limit when choosing fruit or flavorings for country wines.
+Anything growing in the garden will work, but fruits and flowers tend to make the best-tasting country wines.
+Still, they’re commonly made with vegetables, including parsnips, beets, or green herbs like parsley.

-You may also find recipes that call for tannin powder, acid powder, or pectic enzyme.
-These added ingredients can help to improve the feel of the wine or create a clearer finish.
+You may also find recipes for tannin powder, acid powder, or pectic enzyme.
+These added ingredients can help improve the wine’s feel or create a clearer finish.
 Refer to the recipe you are using for best results.

 Suggested Country Wine and Mead Recipes